frfanizz/CTA-System-Application/README.md

 # CTA-System-Application

 A course project for accelerated introduction to programming course at IIT.
-An application which imports CTA Station and CTA Line information and displays information based on user prompts.
+An application which imports CTA Station and CTA Line information (saved in CTAStops.csv) and displays information based on user prompts.

+Included are source code files, as well as documentation files.

-Class descriptions:
+# Class descriptions:

 CTAStopApp: CTAStopApp is the main application class which prompts the user for choices and based on the user input, uses functions to accomplish tasks to display data.
 This class uses all other classes to accomplish this, but most data manipulation is done through the CTASystem class methods.